-The Safeguard Policy Review and Update consultations provide opportunities for stakeholders to express their views and opinions on ADB's draft ESF in the most meaningful and safest manner possible.
+The Safeguard Policy Review and Update consultations provide opportunities for stakeholders to express their views and opinions on ADB's environmental and social safeguards in the most meaningful and safest manner possible.
+Our session today is for CSOs only and will not involve any government representative in person or online.
+ADB is implementing a protocols to confirm this.